Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Conclusions and Outlook

 \section{Conclusions and Outlook}

-A novel methodology to exploit the stochastic characterization of interference dynamics for the design of a recursive interference predictor has been presented.
-The predictor can be implemented in the individual nodes due to its offline parametrization and low computational complexity.
-A performance analysis under matched and mismatched system conditions has demonstrated the prediction accuracy and robustness.
-Examples of prediction in LTE and sensor networks have confirmed the versatility of the~design.
+This article showed how to harness the stochastic characterization of interference dynamics for the task of interference prediction in wireless mobile networks.
+Our predictor designed as a recursive filter can be parameterized offline and shows reasonable computational complexity.
+Its performance analysis under matched and unmatched system conditions has demonstrated the prediction accuracy and robustness.
+Its versatility has been validated in multiple scenarios with parameters from LTE, sensor networks, and coexistence of Wi-Fi and~LTE.

-Ongoing work addresses additional theoretical and practical aspects of interference prediction.
-First, the presented predictor will be implemented and tested in programmable radios.
-Second, the impact of interference prediction on the network dynamics will be studied: In contrast to channel prediction, the utilization of interference prediction by the nodes acts on the stochastic features of the interference process that is being predicted, and its effect needs to be accounted for.
+Future work will address additional theoretical and practical aspects of interference prediction.
+First, the use of nonlinear filters for deriving a higher accuracy predictor and the incorporation of alternative channel access schemes in the interference model should be addressed.
+Second, the predictor needs to be implemented and tested in programmable radios.
+Third, the impact of interference prediction on the network dynamics should be studied: in contrast to channel prediction, the use of interference prediction by multiple nodes changes the stochastic features of the interference process that is being predicted, and its feedback effect needs to be accounted~for.